Baipan Bhari Deva

-Baipan Bhari Deva is a 2023 Indian Marathi-language drama film directed by Kedar Shinde and produced by Jio Studios, EmVeeBee Media.
+Baipan Bhari Deva is a 2023 Indian Marathi-language drama film directed by Kedar Shinde and produced by Madhuri Bhosale, EmVeeBee Media.
 It stars Rohini Hattangadi, Vandana Gupte, Sukanya Kulkarni, Shilpa Navalkar, Suchitra Bandekar, Deepa Parab.

 The film was already titled 'Mangalagauri' till the shooting of the film's title song "Baipan Bhari Deva".
 Co-producer Ajit Bhure suggested Kedar Shinde and Madhuri Bhosale to change the film title to 'Baipan Bhari Deva'.

-The film grossed over ₹92 crore in 50 days of theatrical run globally, emerged as a blockbuster, the biggest Marathi weekend opener and it becoming the second highest-grossing Marathi film of all time and highest grossing Marathi film of 2023.
+The film grossed over ₹92 crore in 50 days of theatrical run globally, emerged as a blockbuster, the biggest Marathi weekend opener and it became the second highest-grossing Marathi film of all time and highest grossing Marathi film of 2023.
 This film also created a new record of highest single-day collection of more than ₹6.10 crores for Marathi film industry.
 It is the highest grossing female-centric film in Marathi film industry.
 Being made with the budget of ₹5 crore, the film is a critical as well as commercial success, praised for its writing, story, songs and its direction.
-The film was released on OTT platform Disney+ Hotstar.
+The film was released on OTT platform Disney+Hotstar.